elmtree-askmo/cloudcannon-app/content/learn/sociology/how-is-indigenous-knowledge-and-worldview-represented-in-museum-exhibitions.md

 score: -1.0
 related_article1:
     id: 169154
+    title: >-
-    title: How do museums honor Indigenous knowledge and discuss the hard truths of colonization?
+        How do museums honor Indigenous knowledge and discuss the hard truths of colonization?
     subject: Sociology
     url: /learn/sociology/questions/how-do-museums-honor-indigenous-knowledge-and-discuss-the-hard-truths-of-colonization
 related_article2:
-    id: 169158
+    id: 169163
-    title: How do collaborative processes in exhibition development involve Indigenous people and what are the challenges faced?
+    title: >-
+        What are the key elements of historical negotiations and collective memorialization in monuments and historic places?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-collaborative-processes-in-exhibition-development-involve-indigenous-people-and-what-are-the-challenges-faced
+    url: /learn/sociology/questions/what-are-the-key-elements-of-historical-negotiations-and-collective-memorialization-in-monuments-and-historic-places
 related_article3:
     id: 169162
+    title: >-
-    title: How do memoryscapes contribute to the reassertion of Indigenous presence and the celebration of survivance?
+        How do memoryscapes contribute to the reassertion of Indigenous presence and the celebration of survivance?
     subject: Sociology
     url: /learn/sociology/questions/how-do-memoryscapes-contribute-to-the-reassertion-of-indigenous-presence-and-the-celebration-of-survivance
 related_article4:
-    id: 169168
+    id: 169153
-    title: How does Indigenous activism contribute to the removal of colonial statues and the reclamation of spaces?
+    title: >-
+        What are the key challenges and positive outcomes of inclusive and collaborative processes in the decolonization of museums?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-indigenous-activism-contribute-to-the-removal-of-colonial-statues-and-the-reclamation-of-spaces
+    url: /learn/sociology/questions/what-are-the-key-challenges-and-positive-outcomes-of-inclusive-and-collaborative-processes-in-the-decolonization-of-museums
 related_article5:
-    id: 169170
+    id: 169158
-    title: How does the impact of colonialism necessitate historical reckoning and urgent conversations within Indigenous communities?
+    title: >-
+        How do collaborative processes in exhibition development involve Indigenous people and what are the challenges faced?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-the-impact-of-colonialism-necessitate-historical-reckoning-and-urgent-conversations-within-indigenous-communities
+    url: /learn/sociology/questions/how-do-collaborative-processes-in-exhibition-development-involve-indigenous-people-and-what-are-the-challenges-faced
 ---

 &nbsp;